Sukanya807/Amazon_Vine_Analysis/README.md

 ## Results

+Please note that for the purpose of this analysis, we had filtered our dataset by total_votes>20 and helpful_votes/total_votes greater than 50%.

 ***1. How many vine reviews and non-vine reviews were there?***

 The number of total paid vine reviews - 82